Privacy Policy

 If we rely on consent as the legal basis for using your personal information, you have the right to withdraw the original consent.

-We make reasonable efforts to keep your personal information updated, complete and accurate where necessary.
-We encourage you to ensure that your personal information is accurate so please let us know regularly if you think the information we hold about you may be inaccurate or incomplete.
+We make reasonable efforts to keep your personal information updated, complete and accurate as necessary.
+We encourage you to ensure that your personal information is accurate so please notify us regularly if you believe the information we hold about you may be inaccurate or not complete.
 We will correct and amend any such personal information and notify third party recipients of any necessary changes.

 Subject to the circumstances in which you exercise this right, you may request that we stop using your personal information, for example where you believe that we no longer need to use your personal information.